-During this time, Starfish Family Services formally joined the P-20 partnership structure as well, having been selected by Kresge to advance a new early childhood education center at the Marygrove campus.
-Starfish's leadership, under Ann Kalass, understood the vision and potential impact of the comprehensive P-20 vision, particularly as it structured an early childhood education provider as an equal partner.
+During this time, Starfish Family Services formally joined the partnership structure as well, having formally been selected in a competitive by Kresge to advance a new early childhood education center at the Marygrove campus.
+Starfish's leadership, under Ann Kalass, quickly understood the vision and potential impact of the comprehensive P-20 vision, particularly as it structured early childhood education as an equal partner.